Starting Your First Dictation on Android

 I see a warning card about permissions on the home screen

-Cards like "We can't hear you," "Enable Flow bubble on screen," "Flow can't insert text," and "Keep Wispr Flow running" indicate missing permissions.
-Tap the card to be guided through granting the permission.
-The "Enable Flow bubble on screen" (overlay) card actively brings you back to the app once the permission is granted.
+Cards like "We can't hear you," "Enable Flow bubble on screen," "Flow can't insert text," "Keep Wispr Flow running," "Bubble is snoozed," "Flow Bubble Disabled" (with a Turn Back On button), and "Flow isn't responding" (with a Restart Flow button) indicate missing permissions or a service state.
+Tap the card to be guided through granting the permission or restoring the service.
+The "Enable Flow bubble on screen" card returns you to the app once the overlay permission is granted.
 Other cards rely on normal back navigation — the home screen re-checks permission state when you return, and the warning clears automatically.

 How do I change my dictation language?